ABOUT US

 brown male engagement programs and services, and providing proven

 youth of color engaging strategies.
-He has been asked to lead workshop

-sessions for professional development with teachers and administrators
+professional development with teachers and administrators

 from local and state school districts regarding student engagement